[reading time: 8 minutes]

 we are a space for yiddish learning, production, and preservation as much as a queer space.

-all the menu items, signage, and communications will be written in yiddish and english. we’re going to host yiddish speakers, yiddish reading groups, and events in yiddish. yiddish is a living language!
+all the menu items, signage, and communications are written in yiddish and english. we host yiddish speakers, yiddish reading groups, and events in yiddish. yiddish is a living language!

 the yiddish we use is a combination of khasidic yiddish and YIVO yiddish: we’re not native speakers and still have a lot to learn about the different dialects. talk to us about it!